Beetlejuice – 30 Years Of The Ghost With The Most

 Unbeknownst to the Deetz family, however, is the fact that this property is already occupied by a couple – Adam (Alec Baldwin: Glengarry Glen Ross 1992, The Departed 2006) and Barbara (Geena Davis: The Fly 1986, Thelma & Louise 1991) Maitland – who are regrettably deceased.
 Dead and trying to find a way to save their home from these new intruders, the couple turn to the obnoxiously flamboyant spirit Betelgeuse (Michael Keaton: Batman 1989, The Founder 2016) for aid in rescuing their property from possession by the living.
 What follows is one banana boat of a good time!

-Riding on the coattails of his success with 1985’s Pee-wee’s Big Adventure, Director Tim Burton (Edward Scissorhands 1990, Corpse Bride 2005) was growing disheartened in his search for a truly unique, imaginative and original script.
+Riding on the coattails of his success with 1985’s Pee-wee’s Big Adventure, Director Tim Burton (Edward Scissorhands 1990, Corpse Bride 2005) was growing disheartened in his search for a truly unique, imaginative, and original script.
 When David Geffen handed him Michael McDowell’s script for Beetlejuice, everything clicked into place for the young director.
-Of course, there would be rewrites, but the end result was a film that did phenomenally well, grossing over $70-million on a budget of $15-million (with $1-million of that going to the film’s special effects).
+Of course, there would be rewrites, but the result was a film that did phenomenally well, grossing over $ 70 million on a budget of $ 15 million (with $ 1 million of that going to the film’s special effects).
 In fact, Beetlejuice would even go on to win the Oscar for Best Makeup, as well as three Saturn Awards.

 Beetlejuice still. © Warner Bros.

-McDowell’s original script was also hugely different from the film we all know and love, a much darker and less comedic affair.
-Contained inside were graphic depictions of the Maitland’s life-halting car crash, along with Betelgeuse the winged-demon who is out to rape Lydia and murder the Deetz family.
-Furthermore, there was a fifth member of the Deetz family, a nine-year-old daughter, who was the only person that could see and communicate with the Maitlands.
+McDowell’s original script was also hugely different from the film we all know and love a much darker and less comedic affair.
+Contained inside were graphic depictions of the Maitland’s life-halting car crash, along with Betelgeuse the winged demon who is out to rape Lydia and murder the Deetz family.
+Furthermore, there was a fifth member of the Deetz family, a nine-year-old daughter, who was the only person who could see and communicate with the Maitlands.
 In the culmination of this version of the script, this little girl ends up mutilated by a squirrel-shaped Betelgeuse.

 Beetlejuice still. © Warner Bros.